 Thousands of years of human striving has only proved to be enslaving.
 Walking in grace, on the other hand, is powerfully liberating.

 For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord.
 Romans 6:23 NIV

-Now, that doesn’t mean we should take advantage of His marvelous grace and live immoral lives to own demise.
-Rather, we should let God—the only one who is truly good—lead us into the life He intended.
-A life of joy and abundance.
-A life of partnering together on mission and dancing in glorious freedom.
-Goodness isn’t the goal, but a byproduct of God’s supernatural work in our lives.
+Now, that doesn’t mean we should take advantage of His grace and do whatever we want.
+Instead, we should let God—the only one who is truly good—lead us into true life.
+A life of joy, freedom, and purpose.
+Goodness isn’t the goal, but a byproduct of God’s work in our lives.

 Maybe, like me, you’ve been relatively good.
-Or maybe your past is littered with blatant sin, but now you’re working hard to make up for lost time—to tip the scales in your favor, so to speak.
-No matter your background, we can all get caught up in this ridiculous game of striving.
+Or maybe you feel shame from a sinful past.
+No matter your background, we can all get caught up in this game of striving.
 Of working for approval.
-Of earning our own righteousness.
+Of earning our own goodness.